AscendingPassage.com HOME PAGE.

 thought to ensure a holy gloom.

-Despite the disaster which has overtaken the ceilings, this is
+Despite the damage which has overtaken the ceilings, this is

 nevertheless one of the most perfect of the sanctuaries of ancient